mattLummus/Recipes/gumbo.md

+Shrimp and Sausage Gumbo
+* Takes about two hours to make.
+There is a bit of work involved but is well worth it to make from scratch.
+* This is a fairly economical meal to make.
+Purchased all ingredients for about $40-50 and provides 10-15 servings, although you could easily stretch it to 20.
+* This is pretty spicy, although there is no cayenne.
+The seasoning mix lends a lot of flavor and the heat.
+* If it is a bit too spicy, leave out the chipotle and use half the black pepper.

 Main Ingredients:
 * 1qt of Vegetable Stock.
 * 1 lb of shrimp, raw with shells on.
 Frozen is fine, but try to find them with heads still on as well.